Tamasheq language: Interrogatives

 In Tamashek, question particles precede the clause.

 Topicalization

 Topicalization is present in Tamashek, and a topicalized constituent may appear "before the clause proper."
 For example:

 Focalization

 Focalization is present in Tamashek.
 The focalized constituted is "fronted to sentence-initial position."
 The morpheme à, best understood as a minimal demonstrative form, usually follows the focus.
 For example:

+Orthography

+Tamasheq is traditionally written in tifinagh.
+Latin alphabets have been created in Mali and Niger.